tocwex/slab/README.md

 # `%slab` #

-A tool for launching and maintaining portal digital organizations (PDOs).
+A tool for forming and managing portal digital organizations (PDOs), including multisig transactions and token launches.

 ## Install ##